 “Users try out a lot of apps but decide which ones they want to ‘stop using’ within the first three-to-seven days.
 For ‘decent’ apps, the majority of users retained for seven days stick around much longer.
 The key to success is to get the users hooked during that critical first three-to-seven day period.”

-Onboarding flows for desktop applications tend to be oriented towards exploration.
+Many onboarding flows for desktop applications are geared towards exploration.
 While users might need some guidance to get started, desktop apps frequently offer a lot more freedom for users to click around and explore the features of the product.

 The restrictions of smaller mobile interfaces make that kind of exploration much more difficult.
 If a mobile app were to present a user experience that was designed for bigger screens, it would end up overwhelming most users, making them less likely to be successful with your app.